Jean-Paul Riopelle: Relocation of La Joute

-Theft and Destruction of La Défaite
+Theft and destruction of La Défaite

-On August 1, 2011, Riopelle's sculpture La Défaite was stolen from its pedestal in Esterel, QC, where it had been on display since 1963.
+On August 1, 2011, Riopelle's sculpture La Défaite was stolen from its pedestal in Esterel, Quebec, where it had been on display since 1963.
 The sculpture was found the next day in a wooded area, broken into four pieces.

 Legacy

 Riopelle represented Canada at the 1962 Venice Biennale.
-In 1969 he was made a Companion of the Order of Canada, and began to spend more time in Canada.
+In 1969, he was made a Companion of the Order of Canada, and began to spend more time in Canada.
 He was specially recognized by UNESCO for his work.
 One of his largest compositions, Point de rencontre, was originally intended for the Toronto airport, but is at Rideau Hall on loan from France's Centre national des arts plastiques until 2024.
-In 1988 he was made an Officer of the National Order of Quebec and was promoted to Grand Officer in 1994.
-In 2000 Riopelle was inducted into Canada's Walk of Fame.
+In 1988, he was made an Officer of the National Order of Quebec and was promoted to Grand Officer in 1994.
+In 2000, Riopelle was inducted into Canada's Walk of Fame.

-In June, 2006 the Montreal Museum of Fine Arts organized a retrospective exhibition which was presented at the State Hermitage Museum in Saint Petersburg, Russia and the Musée Cantini in Marseilles, France.
+In June 2006, the Montreal Museum of Fine Arts organized a retrospective exhibition which was presented at the State Hermitage Museum in Saint Petersburg, Russia and the Musée Cantini in Marseilles, France.
 The Montreal Museum of Fine Arts has a number of his works, spanning his entire career, in their permanent collection.
 In 2020, his indigenously inspired paintings were gathered in the travelling exhibition Riopelle: The Call of Northern Landscapes and Indigenous Cultures by the Montreal Museum of Fine Arts.
 The exhibition explores Riopelle's interest in non-Western art, as sparked by his "friend and collector Georges Duthuit and the writings of anthropologists and ethnologists, such as Marius Barbeau, Jean Malaurie and Claude Lévi-Strauss".
 In 2021, the Musée national des beaux-arts du Québec, Quebec City announced that it will build a pavilion dedicated to Riopelle's work, "Espace Riopelle".

-A set of postage stamps depicting portions of Riopelle's painting L'Hommage à Rosa Luxemburg was issued by Canada Post on Oct.
-7, 2003.
+A set of postage stamps depicting portions of Riopelle's painting L'Hommage à Rosa Luxemburg was issued by Canada Post on October 7, 2003.

 In 2023, on Riopelle's 100th birthday, a major retrospective Riopelle: Crossroads in Time, was organized by the National Gallery of Canada.
 The Musée National d'Art Moderne at the Centre Pompidou in Paris hosted a major exhibition of Riopelle's work and the Royal Canadian Mint issued two special commemorative gold coins featuring Riopelle imagery.